 Accuracy

 These problems indeed have optimal solutions, but to find the perfect answer is exponentially more complex and time consuming than using heuristics for educated estimates.
 Therefore, our heuristics might not be 100% correct 100% of the time.
 For many of these problems, estimates are more than enough to claim that the problem is satisfied, but at which point is an estimate not good enough?
 Specifically, at what point of accuracy is that estimate not valid?
 To record and evaluate accuracy, we will simply be comparing to the theoretical optimal solution for each problem.
-Therefore, Accuracy = Our Solution / Theoretical Optimal Solution.
+Therefore, Accuracy = Our Solution / Theoretical Optimal Solution. <<Note that theoretical optimal solution time is difficult to calculate so we may not have them unless the problem is a toy problem.

 CHAPTER 2